peyman1987/NebulaOps/README.md

 isDefault: true
 ```

-Do not add another `isDefault: true`, otherwise Grafana will restart
+Do not add another datasource with `isDefault: true`, otherwise Grafana can restart with a provisioning error.
-with: `Only one datasource per organization can be marked as default`.

-## v16 functional 3D diagrams

-The SVGs were rebuilt as technical flow diagrams.
-Start with `docs/V16_DIAGRAM_GUIDE.md`, then open:

-- `docs/diagrams/request-flow-sequence.svg`
-- `docs/diagrams/runtime-architecture.svg`
-- `docs/diagrams/observability-grafana-flow.svg`
-- `docs/diagrams/messaging-cache-flow.svg`
-- `docs/diagrams/frontend-operations-dashboard.svg`

-Each diagram uses cyan arrows for API control, purple dashed arrows for async events and green dotted arrows for
-metrics/logs.
+## Project positioning

+NebulaOps is designed to demonstrate practical DevOps and platform engineering skills: application delivery, local
+cloud-native tooling, observability, container orchestration, service boundaries, event-driven components and
+operational documentation.